yasmineMouheti/GDSC-FSA-2024-solutionChallenge-RU-YA/README.md

 **benchmark**
 Traditional book exchange platforms lack engagement  therefore we made the points system  so that exchanging books can be easy and fun all while joining a community that fits your interests

-**Our dream**
-Become the first platform for books exchange and shared reading experiences,fostering a global community of books lovers while empowering individuals who face financial limitations . break down geographical barriers and connect readers across cultures and backgrounds  creating a more inclusive and equitable  literary landscape. revolunazing how people view and interact with literature , making reading immersive and social , while promoting sustainability and reducing environmental impact inspiring a love for reading and promoting literacy worldwide ensuring everyone has access .

 **Scalability**:
 Starting from morrocco to North Africa then taking it Global